Indications that summer is here:

 Make sure you’re allowed:

-Outdoor events might require a permit, especially if your venue is on public property.
-There are permits for everything – noise, parking, holding the event.
-Do your research.
+Outdoor events held on parking lots or any public space might require a permit, especially if your venue is on public property.
+There are permits for everything – noise, parking, and holding the event.
+Do your research for a successful event.

-Take a look at some of awesome outdoor events that we strive to plan one day!
+Take a look at some awesome outdoor events that you should strive to plan one day!

 Run Disney Races